louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 This assignment is the first assignment for the portfolio exam in the Language Analytics course at Aarhus University, spring 2024.

 ### Contributions
-All code was created by me, but code provided in the notebooks used for teaching the course has been reused.
+All code was created by me, but code provided in the notebooks for the course has been reused.

 ### Assignment description